Vladimir Arabadzhiev

-Vladimir "Vlado" Arabadzhiev (Владимир (Владо) Арабаджиев, born 16 March 1984 in Plovdiv) is a Bulgarian racing driver.
+Vladimir "Vlado" Arabadzhiev (Владимир (Владо) Арабаджиев, born 16 March 1984 in Plovdiv) is a former Bulgarian racing driver.

 Career

 Formula Three

 Arabadzhiev began his career in the Italian Formula Three Championship in 2006, finishing the season in 11th in the standings, scoring five points.

 Formula 3000

 Arabadzhiev moved onto the Euroseries 3000 championship in 2007, where he finished seventh in the standings, scoring 23 points.

 Formula Master

 Arabadzhiev joined the International Formula Master series in 2008, finishing seventh in the standings for JD Motorsport, taking one win.
 He remained in the series with JD in 2009, where he finished seventh once again.
 He was awarded a test for World Touring Car Championship team Chevrolet at the Pembrey Circuit in Wales.

 GP2 Series

 Arabadzhiev raced in the 2009–10 season of the GP2 Asia Series, for the Rapax Team, which took over Piquet GP after the first round.
 He also took part in the main series for the 2010 season, moving to Scuderia Coloni to partner Alberto Valerio.
 After sixteen races without scoring a point, he was replaced by Brendon Hartley.